Website icon Xpert.Digital

 Smart Artificial Intelligence – @shutterstock | metamorworks

-+++ Smart assistants are getting smarter +++ How smartphone users benefit from AI +++ Are the artificial songwriters coming? +++ Smart health is not yet taking off +++
++++ Smart assistants are getting smarter +++ How smartphone users benefit from AI +++ Are artificial songwriters coming? +++ Smart health hasn't taken off yet +++

 Smart Artificial Intelligence – Artificial Intelligence and Smart Technology

-How good is the general knowledge of digital voice assistants from Alexa and Co?
-The US digital agency Stone Temple investigated this question for the second time.
-To answer them, different language assistants were asked the same 5,000 questions about general factual knowledge.
-The Google Assistant performed best on the smartphone with a response rate of 77.2 percent - of which just over 95 percent were correct.
-Siri came last in the study (40 percent - 80 percent of which were correct).
-A comparison with the previous year shows that the learning curve for all assistants is pointing upwards.
+How good is the general knowledge of digital voice assistants like Alexa?
+The US digital agency Stone Temple has investigated this question for the second time.
+To answer it, various voice assistants were asked the same 5,000 questions on general factual knowledge.
+The Google Assistant on smartphones performed best with a response rate of 77.2 percent – of which just over 95 percent were correct.
+Siri came in last in the study (40 percent – of which 80 percent were correct).
+Compared to the previous year, however, the learning curve for all assistants is showing an upward trend.

 You can find more infographics at Statista